ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 If one chain is not a subset of the other
 AND
-If the root certificates on the chain are different THEN It's suspicious.
+If the root certificates of the chains are different THEN It's suspicious.

 Justification: